 * Evaluates overall EM budget procedures and processes and uses innovative enhancements and upgrades to improve efficiency and effectiveness.

-The Office of Environmental Management (EM) Fiscal Year (FY) 2021 budget request will provide the resources to maintain a safe and secure posture in the EM complex, and to continue moving forward with the country’s largest nuclear cleanup.
+The Office of Environmental Management (EM) Fiscal Year 2022 President’s Budget Request will provide the resources to maintain a safe and secure posture in the EM complex, and to continue moving forward with the country’s largest nuclear cleanup.

 EM provides an opportunity for public participation in the federal budget process.
 The budget request is initially formulated in the program offices, where EM considers public comments in developing the program strategies, priorities and funding requests.
 Those priorities are reflected in the budget that is submitted to Congress.